Fetch data from lookup tables

 Lookup tables can be useful in the following situations:

-• Provisioning app users.
-You can use a lookup table to add the new app user to a user group based on the person's attributes (e.g. location, team or job title).
+• Provisioning app accounts.
+You can use a lookup table to add the new app account to a user group based on the person's attributes, for example location, team, or job title.

-• Adding a person to Trelica.
-You can use lookup tables to set the person type (i.e. employee, contractor or external) or add people to teams based on other details, such as their location or job title.
+• Adding a person to 1Password SaaS Manager.
+You can use lookup tables to set the person type, for example employee, contractor or external, or add people to teams based on other details, such as their location or job title.

 • Creating tasks or tickets in external systems.
 If you have set up an integration to a ticket management system, such as Jira or Asana, you can populate default and custom fields automatically based on values in a lookup table.